Wildcat well, Beechcraft airplane, and camel, 1946

 negative number (see below) and Series.

-aid for the collection is available online.
+A finding aid for the collection is available in TARO.

 Richie often worked for Fortune, Life, Scientific American, The American Magazine, Time, National Geographic and other magazines, in addition to illustrating annual reports for Fortune 500 companies including General Motors, U.S. Steel, Gulf Oil, Phelps Dodge, and Dresser Industries among many others.

 Richie further branched out into shooting oil production images in such areas as Texas, Louisiana, the Gulf of Mexico, and Saudi Arabia.
 Richie expressed a preference for oil work, “There’s drama in steel, but there’s more romance in oil,” he said, “oil has so many different angles to it as an industry.
 Oil really has a story to tell in pictures.”

 An avid pilot, Richie's work also contains thousands of aerial

 photographs from many locales, including hundreds of estates and clubs in Palm Beach, FL, Long

 Island, NY, Newport, RI, and other wealthy suburbs.
 Other aerials include well-known

 buildings in New York City, as well as bridges and other landmarks.

 As a pioneer in the field, he excelled in making artistic views of corporate industrial subjects in a mid-century modernist style.
 Richie often took unusual angle shots creating dramatic photographs of what could have been mundane subjects.

 The digital collection is arranged by Negative Series number.
 In general, the Negative Series number for each negative or print is chronological, i.e. lower numbers were created earlier in Richie's career than higher numbers.
 However, the physical collection comprises 8 Series, arranged by subject and size.
 Below is a listing of each Series with links to items that have been digitized.